MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 For Ring 3, we should be able to allow the role to call `ec2:RunInstances`, under the condition that [`ec2:AssociatePublicIpAddress`](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonec2.html#amazonec2-policy-keys) is `false`.

-Except that is insufficent: if the [subnet given](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ec2/run-instances.html) has [`"map-public-ip-on-launch"`](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ec2/modify-subnet-attribute.html#options) set to true, the EC2 will get a public IP.
+Except that is insufficient: if the [subnet given](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ec2/run-instances.html) has [`"map-public-ip-on-launch"`](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ec2/modify-subnet-attribute.html#options) set to true, the EC2 will get a public IP.

 So we need to allowlist the subnets that have that attribute set to false, by adding the condition that [`ec2:SubnetID`](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonec2.html#amazonec2-policy-keys) equals an ID on the allowlist.